 We have now extended our work to engage with local authorities to deliver intranets which actively encourage smarter working.

-Through our easy-to-use Saas (Software as a Service) platform we give our Government clients the power to control their digital workplace, helping to deliver the right content, at the right time, to the right people, whilst maintaining the highest levels of security, through our ISO27001:2013 certification.
+Through our easy-to-use Saas (Software as a Service) platform we give our Government customers the power to control their digital workplace, helping to deliver the right content, at the right time, to the right people, whilst maintaining the highest levels of security, through our ISO27001:2013 certification.

 Invotra is incredibly proud to have been working with the UK Public Sector for over five years, having been on the UK Government’s G-Cloud Digital Marketplace framework from the very beginning in 2012.